karelz/karelz.github.io/_includes/hiring_prague_net.md

 * **Discuss your experience and fit for the role.**
 * Learn more about the position, team dynamics, the location, team culture, etc.

+Note: BCL position has direct application for the rest of August.

 ### Can I apply directly to the job posting?